Films and series are just as great as the story they tell. No performance or cinematography can rescue poor storytelling based on a poor premise.

 As the story is unfolded, the audience is horrified by what humans are capable of demonstrating.
 Later is revealed, that the park isn’t only designed to entertain but foremost to test people and collect data about them.

-After looking for it, one of the main character, Bernhard, discovers a shocking truth about himself.
+After looking for it, one of the main characters, Bernhard, discovers a shocking truth about himself.

 Lesson learned: The truth will set you free if you’re ready to accept whatever it is.